WinDerek/iid-docs/README.md

 - [x] Makes the website responsive to narrow screens like mobile screens
 - [ ] Fixes the timeline central line pixel perfect problem
 - [x] Redesign the UI
+- [ ] Adds the acceptance dates for conferences